Light antiproton-nucleus systems at low energies with the ab initio NCSM/RGM method: NCSM/RGM for antiprotonic systems

 The second term, $(V_{N\bar{N}})$, denotes the strong interaction between the antiproton and the target nucleons, with the vectors $\vec{\sigma}$ and $\vec{\tau}$ denoting, respectively, the particles' spin and isospin coordinates.
 The last term in \autoref{eq:hrelative} is the \emph{attractive} Coulomb interaction between the antiproton and the target protons, which can be written as

 where $\hat{c}_i$ is the charge operator defined as $\hat{c}_i = \frac{1}{2}(1+ \tau_{zi})$ when acting on nucleons.
 We will refer to this term as the ``point-Coulomb'' interaction.
-To \autoref{eq:h_factorization}, we add and subtract $\bar{V}_c(r_{A-1,1})$, which is the Coulomb interaction between the target treated as a point-like charged nucleus and the antiproton.
-Different from $V_c$ in \autoref{eq:hrelative}, which acts on the individual nuclear constituents, this interaction depends on the relative distance between the antiproton and the c.m. of the target nucleus, and is defined as
+To \autoref{eq:h_factorization}, we add and subtract $\bar{V}_c(r_{A-1,1})$, which is the Coulomb interaction between the target treated as a pointlike charged nucleus and the antiproton.
+Different from $V_c$ in \autoref{eq:hrelative}, which acts on the individual nuclear constituents, this interaction depends on the relative distance between the antiproton and the center-of-mass of the target nucleus and is defined as

 where $Z$ is the number of target protons (see also \autoref{subsec:evaluation}).
 In the literature, this term is referred to as the ``average Coulomb'' potential.